VisionSystemsInc/docker_recipes/README.rst

 Since this is setting up a virtualenv, you can't just move ``/usr/local/pipenv`` to anywhere in the destination image, it must created in the correct location.
 If this needs to be changed, adjust the ``PIPENV_VIRTUALENV`` arg.

 The default python will be used when :ref:`get_pipenv` is called.
 The default python is used for all other pipenv calls.
-In order to customize the default python interpreter used, set the ``PYTHON`` build arg, or else you will need to use the ``--python/--two/--three`` flags when calling ``pipenv``
+In order to customize the default python interpreter used, set the ``PYTHON`` build arg, or else you will need to use the ``--python/--two/--three`` flags when calling ``pipenv``.

 This recipe is a little different from other recipes in that it's just a script to set up the virtualenv in the destination image.
 Virtualenvs have to be done this way due to their non-portable nature; this is especially true because this virtualenv creates other virtutalenvs that need to point to the system python.